hyginn/Ontoscope/TRRUST_network/weave/README.md

 If we decide to use centrality scores as weights, then think of the TRRUST network as a **BOOST** network.
 Most TFs will have a centrality/betweeness score of zero.
 Using the network as a BOOST, means that a zero betweeness score WILL NOT affect the "total" score (that is score that is calculated from other networks [ie string]/sources).
 A zero centrality score will be neutral.
 However a positive centrality score will be a boost to the "total" score.
 Its up to you to quantify how big this boost will be (1%?
 5%?
 10%?)

-Each .RData file contains the nodes, edges and the original dataframe.
+Here are some .RData files.
+Each one contains the nodes, edges and the original dataframe.
 The nodes have betweeness centrality applied to them

 trrust_1.RData
 -------------